 The injury occurred because of negligence.
 The patient must have evidence showing the doctor’s negligent care caused injury.
 The injury must occur as a direct result of the treatment, and the patient or lawyer must be able to prove the link.

 The negligence must cause specific damage.
 To be a medical malpractice case, the patient must have suffered significant damage.
 The top categories for damage usually include physical pain, mental distress, lost wages and time at work, and significant medical bills.

 Regardless of whether your case is in Kansas or Missouri, the process of filing a medical malpractice lawsuit can take months, even years.
 If you’ve suffered an injury from negligent medical care, here are your next steps:

-Your Kansas City personal injury attorney has your best interests in mind, so be upfront about your situation.
+Your skilled attorney has your best interests in mind, so be upfront about your situation.
 Malpractice can make some people feel uncomfortable, especially if negligence has affected something like your sex life or mental cognizance.
 Your attorney needs to know what you’re suffering to make your case, so be as honest as you can about your condition and symptoms.

 Your medical malpractice lawyer will review the medical records from the case and will want to know every detail of the condition, treatment, and the injury that occurred.
 Your attorney will request medical records and bills from the doctor’s office and the insurance company to make sure everything matches.
 This process can take weeks or months.